muellergrp/muellergrp.github.io/_pages/openposittions.md

 Both positions will be investigating the transmission dynamics of infectious diseases from pathogen genome data using phylodynamic methods.
 One of the positions will focus on developing methods for local-scale transmission dynamics from infectious diseases.
 The other position will be more flexible in scope, ranging from investigating recombination patterns in viruses using phylogenetic network approaches, or to study of bacterial transmission dynamics using phylodynamics.

 The exact projects will be tailored to the strengths and goals of the candidates when starting the positions.
 The lab will support and encourage the candidate’s independent research and career interests that broadly align with the lab's interests and tailor the project accordingly.
-The candidate will be expected to participate in the center's meetings and seminar series, perform novel research, publish in peer-reviewed journals, and participate in national and/or international conferences.

 Essential Skills
 - PhD or equivalent in a relevant field when starting the position.